Would you like a little Death to go with your Life Insurance?

 The sloppy screenwriting between the trap sequences is the failing in SAW VI:

 - A mother and son are trapped in a dungeon with a lever marked “Live” and “Die” connected to a vat of acid.
 Though they are involved in a surprising plot shock later, right now, the son desperately flips the lever to “Live.”
 Nothing happens.
-He exclaims incredulously that it doesn’t work, then flips it back and forth wildly – hey, whoa, Heath Ledger as Nurse Joker!
+He exclaims incredulously that it doesn’t work, then flips it back and forth wildly between Live and Die-– hey, whoa whoa whoa, Heath Ledger as Nurse Joker!
 Maybe the “Die” side works!

 - At one point, the detectives working on Strahm’s case call in Hoffman just to show him an anomaly in Strahm’s fingerprint.
 They couldn’t tell him this on the phone?
-A terribly-acted sequence involving one-line extras who must have just gotten their SAG cards.
+A terribly-acted sequence involving one-line extras whom we must assume are just now qualifying to get their SAG cards.

 - What IS this warehouse that Hoffman keeps walking around in – a gigantic death palace that draws no curiosity from police, neighbors, council, electricity grids, contractors who deliver heavy equipment?